-Apartment complexes located in the R-6 District, consisting of two or more stories, may increase the density stipulated under the Conventional District Dimensional Requirements after requisite approval(s) are acquired provided:
+Apartment complexes located in the R-6 District, consisting of two or more stories, may increase the density stipulated under the General Use District Dimensional Requirements after approval by the Planning Commission and the City Council provided:

-- 1. A site-specific development plan is submitted showing all of the structures, open spaces, buffers, landscaping, lighting, parking and any other required details. - 2.
+- 1. A site-specific development plan is submitted showing all of the structures, open spaces, buffers, landscaping, lighting, parking and any other details requested by the City Council. - 2.
 All setback requirements and off-street parking as specified in this Ordinance have been met and not more than seventy percent of the site's land area is utilized for building purposes. - 3.
-The development has met all of the design standards in Section 5.3.2.3.
-(R-6, 9, 12 Multifamily development design standards) below.
+The development has met all of the design standards in Section 5.3.2.4 (R-6, 9, 12 Multifamily development design standards) below.